1Marc/marcgrabanski.com/src/pages/articles/2020-06-23-personal-finance-checklist/index.md

 This year I've went through many personal finance resources.
 The best book I found is [Ramit Sethi's](https://amzn.to/2WXLrDs).

-Here's all the advice I've taken, distilled into a simple checklist:
+Here is all the advice I've taken and distilled into a simple checklist:

 ## Pay Down High-Interest Debts, First

 Credit Card debt is super evil.
-Get rid of it.
+Get rid of it as before everything else since you can't make more money in the stock market than credit card interest rates.

 ## Maximize Tax Advantaged Accounts

-The most important thing you can do for your future is take advantage of your money growing in the stock market in a tax-advantaged way.
+The most important thing for your future is to take advantage of money growing in the stock market in a tax-advantaged way.

 1. **401k** is a tax-deferred account, your money grows tax-free until you take it out after you retire.

    There's currently a $19,000 limit to how much you can defer from your paycheck throughout the year.
-Then with employer matching and profit-sharing can get you up to $56,000 per year.
-As your employer what is possible here!
+Then with employer matching and profit-sharing can get you up to $56,000 per year...ask your employer what is possible here to maximize your benefits!

 2. **Roth IRA** is the reverse of the 401k, you get taxed before you put into the account, but the total grows tax-free.
 If you're over a certain income level, you can't use this directly, but you still can contribute up to \$6k/year through what's called a "backdoor Roth IRA" conversion.